yeagerai/genlayer-simulator/README.md

 ```
 $ genlayer up
 ```

-_(Additional installation instructions can be found [here](https://docs.genlayer.com/simulator/installation))_
+After executing those commands a new tab will open in your browser with the GenLayer Simulator.
+Additional installation instructions can be found [here](https://docs.genlayer.com/simulator/installation)

-From here you will be able to create validators and intellegent contracts.

 ## 🚀 Key Features
 * 🖥️ **Test Locally:** Developers can test Intelligent Contracts in a local environment, replicating the GenLayer network without the need for deployment.
 This speeds up the development cycle and reduces the risk of errors in the live environment.